MatteoPagani/azdevopsgo/README.md

 ## Description

-A lightweight CLI command written in GoLang to interact with most useful Azure Devops resources, such as builds, deployments and work items.
+A lightweight CLI command written in GoLang to interact with most of the useful Azure Devops resources, such as builds, deployments and work items.

 ## How to